hubertp/type-debugger-tutorial/us-inference.md

  - What is the type of `res6`?
  - What types are inferred for `X` and `T` in `bar1`?
  - What are the constraint(s) on `T` and do we calculate `least upper bound` or `greatest lower bound` of the constraint(s) for its inference?
 Why?
-- Does the order of declaration of type parameters (compare `bar1` with `bar2`) have any difference on inference?
-Why?

 ### Inference03 (source at *inference/Inference03.sala*) ###
 Type inference for higher-kinded types.